 MP for Stafford

-Her party loyalty is 100% with attendance at 12%, and she has no rebel votes.
-On policy, she generally supports workers’ rights protections and trade union powers, and renter protections, while voting against mental health services, transgender rights, and tougher prison sentencing.
-Votes on Universal Credit, VAT changes and climate measures show a mixed pattern.
+Her voting pattern shows 100% party loyalty but very low attendance (14%), with no rebel votes.
+On policy topics, she generally backs workers’ rights protections and trade union powers, supports bus services regulation and renter protections, and has supported protest rights; she tends to vote against changes to mental health services, transgender rights and prison sentencing, with mixed positions on Universal Credit and VAT.

 Generated 21 February 2026